 Stir the mixture and pour it over your dog immediately.
 Wear rubber gloves and work the mixture into her fur from the neck down, keeping it out of her face.
 Rinse her well within a few minutes to reduce the risk of fur discoloration.
 Shampoo her with her regular shampoo, rinse again, towel dry her and keep her warm.

 Get rid of the stink

-Odds are good the odor isn't limited to the dog's fur.
-Her breath, her bedding and your rug or couch may need deodorizing, too.
-Improve her breath by wrapping gauze around your finger, dipping it in moistened baking soda, and rubbing her gums and teeth.
-This is good for her dental health, too, according to the American Society for the Prevention of Cruelty to Animals.
-Sprinkle baking soda on her bedding and other smelly areas.
+Odds are good the odor isn't limited to your dog's fur.
+His breath, his bedding and your rug or couch may need deodorizing, too.
+Sprinkle baking soda on his bedding and other smelly areas.
 Leave the baking soda in place for at least 15 minutes and then vacuum it.
-This is safe for carpet, rugs and upholstery.
+This is safe for carpet, rugs, and upholstery.
 As a bonus, baking soda dehydrates fleas, notes the Atlanta Humane Society.
-To deodorize your clothes and towels that came in contact with the dog, add a half cup of baking soda to the laundry.
+To deodorize your clothes and towels that came in contact with your dog, add a half cup of baking soda to the laundry.

 You can also mix baking soda in water to create a homemade dog spray for odor, which can be applied to fabric surfaces.
 If odors are caused by your dog's mouth, talk to your veterinarian about preventative oral care, like teeth brushing and annual dental visits.
 According to VCA Hospitals, using baking soda to brush your dog's teeth is not recommended as the high alkaline level can lead to an upset stomach, so stick with pet toothpastes, which are flavored to appeal to dogs.